Sholay Actor Viju Khote Passes Away!

 Here's some sad news pouring in!
 Noted actor Viju Khote, best remembered for his role of 'Kaalia' in Amitabh Bachchan-Dharmendra's 'Sholay' passed away at the age of 78 on Monday.
 His dialogue, 'Sardar maine aapka namak khaya hai' from the film is quite popular.

-Speaking about the popularity of his character in the film, Viju was quoted as saying by a Times Of India report, "It signifies the tremendous popularity of the movie.
+Speaking about the popularity of his character in the film, Viju was quoted as saying by a Times of India report, "It signifies the tremendous popularity of the movie.
 And that people liked Kaalia as a character."

 Actor Amjad Khan who worked with him in 'Sholay' was quoted as saying by the same daily, "Actually I had done a play with him before the movie.
 The play, To This Night A Dawn, was directed by his brother Imtiaz.
 After Sholay, I did four-five more films with him.
 But I don't remember their names."

 Apart from this blockbuster hit, the veteran actor is also known for his role of Robert in Salman Khan-Aamir Khan starrer, 'Andaaz Apna Apna'.
 Not just Hindi films, Viju Khote also starred in many Marathi movies.
-The actor also dabbled with television and was seen in 'Zabaan Sambhalke'.
+The actor also dabbled in television and was seen in 'Zabaan Sambhalke'.

 Viju Khote is actress Shubha Khote's younger brother.
 Their father, Nandu Khote too was an acclaimed stage artist.

-We offer our heartfelt condolence to his family!
+We offer our heartfelt condolences to his family!